RainbowMarks/rainbowmarks.github.io/_posts/2023-04-16-2023-Grand-Canyon-Black-and-White-FrameTV.md

   - image_path: /img/posts/2023/GrandCanyonBW/GrandCanyonBW-6-inset.jpg
     image-caption: Black and White photo of the snow covered Grand Canyon inset into a Samsung Frame TV
     image-copyright: Copyright 2023 RainbowMarks.com
+description: "Explore and purchase custom photography for your Samsung Frame TV, starting with striking black and white Grand Canyon images."
 ---
 Recently I had my eyes opened up to the wonder of the Samsung Frame TV.
 If you have a Frame TV you can use it as a picture frame, either pulling in art work from Samsung (with a monthly subscription) or by providing your own digital files for use as display pieces on the device.